-- Adherence to the most recent version of the protocol. - All relevant site staff are trained in the protocol requirements. - Appropriate recruitment and medical care of patients in the trial. - Timely completion and return of EDC forms. - Prompt notification and assessment of all serious adverse reactions (SARs).
+- Adherence to the most recent version of the protocol. - All relevant site staff are trained in the protocol requirements. - Appropriate recruitment and medical care of patients in the trial. - Timely completion and return of electronic case report form (eCRF) forms. - Timely completion and return of CRFs (pre-ADT sub-study and SARs). - Prompt notification and assessment of all serious adverse reactions (SARs).